echopolicy/my-fullstack-app/README.md

 4. Report button on polls.
 Report flags the poll.
 COnsider a separate table that keeps track of flagging
 5. Forums to discuss Polls (beta version is coded)
 6. SEO (can be made better)
-7. Delete account (hook the backend)
+7. Delete account
 8. Leaderboard
 9. Analytics (Polls created, Impact)
+9.1 Analytics for real time update during sharing
 10. Homepage improvements
+11. Iframe for including into websites
+12. Sharing using QR Code or a number

 ## License